Value chain

 Marine applications

-The marine industry has a significant impact due to extensive emissions of climate-impacting substances.
+The marine sector has a significant impact due to extensive emissions of climate-impacting substances.
 In terms of marine transport, the most interesting use of hydrogen-fueled vessels is along coastal routes.
 The potential to reduce climate-impacting emissions using fuel cell technology is substantial.

-Stationary
+Stationary applications

 Material handling